-Please view the Year 6 Meet and Greet video for this academic year.
-The video provides you with key information regarding your child’s curriculum for the academic year.
+Please view the Year 6 Meet and Greet presentation for this academic year.
+The presentation provides you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

 During the first half of the Autumn Term, our Big Question is ‘What makes a Natural Wonder of the world?’

 Pupils will become immersed in the ‘Wonders of the World’ by finding out what they are and why they are so special; before making their own argument for a new ‘wonder’ to be added to the list.
 To support the topic, pupils will read the book ‘Northern Lights’ by Phillip Pullman and will watch clips from the film to facilitate their writing.

 After half-term, pupils explore the causes and impact of the Second World War, recognising how the country prepared for the conflict and how the conflict has impacted the world today.